ShawnWu076/LOL_WIN_LOSE_MODEL/README.md

 In the game, players always work hard for various important resources, but which elements are the key to the victory of the game？

-In this modle, we selected the one of the most competitive leagues, the **2022 LCK game** to predict result.
+In this model, we selected the one of the most competitive leagues, the **2022 LCK game** to predict result.
 Since our prediction are mainly focus on win or lose and there won't be the case two team are draw, we will use **Binary Classification** with response variable
 **Result(win or lose)**.
 The **Acuracy** will be the moset suitable metrics in predicting the result since the data set are balanced: there's equal amount win and lose, and we will treat both FP(False Positive) and FN(False Negative) equally important.
 Thus it is more